fanglingsu/vimb/man.md

 : `._hintLabel {text-transform: uppercase !important;}`

+hint-match-element (bool)
+: If this is set to 'true' typed chars that are not part of the set 'hint-keys' are used to filter hinted DOM elements by their text value.
+If 'hint-keys' are set to chars instead of numbers it might be useful to disable matching of the elements by 'hint-match-element=false'.

 history-max-items (int)
 : Maximum number of unique items stored in search-, command or URI history.
 If history-max-items is set to 0, the history file will not be changed.